Last updated: Nov. 18, 2021

-Now that we’ve entered a new year, it’s a good time to plan for your annual tax-free savings account (TFSA) contribution.
+Now that you’ve entered a new year and finally put 2020 behind you (what a relief!), it’s a good time to plan for your tax-free savings account (TFSA) contribution.

 What is a TFSA?

 A TFSA is a registered investment or savings account that lets your money accumulate tax-free.